SidjHM/SidjHM.github.io/_posts/2025-05-16-_posts/2025-05-16-Overpricing-Consumers.md

 ## **Limitations**
 The dataset does not differentiate based on the day of the week that you are taking a cab.
 In doing so, it avoids the fact that prices tend to be much cheaper on friday, saturday, and sunday because there are not as many drivers and there are more people who want to use cabs because of the party nature of these days.
+Additionally, it does not do a great job of marking which locations are considered hot-beds (high demand areas), which would help identify the difference in price if you were to book from there vs from somewhere else.
+For example, if one is to a ride within New York City, the price is much higher for the same distance compared to someone who booked a ride outside the city.